Xetera/Clevertype/README.md

 const cleverbot = new Cleverbot(config);
 ```

-Clevertype also logs the number of calls you make per session
+Clevertype also logs the number of calls you make per session.
 ```typescript
 let calls : number = cleverbot.callAmount;
 ```